 Space exploration is the crowning glory of human achievement.
 Anyone working in this industry—astronauts flying the spaceships and rocket scientists building them are the heroes of contemporary society.

-Ever since the start of the space race in the 1960s rocket science has been perceived as the most complex human activity.
+Ever since the start of the space race in the 1960s, rocket engineering has been perceived as the most complex human activity.
 Rocket scientists became the ultimate symbol of human intelligence and the phrase “It is not rocket science” has been heard in offices around the English-speaking world.1

 Does this statement make sense?
 Is rocket science so much more complicated than management?
 I think that rocket science is grossly overrated and that the science of management is a lot more complex than the science of building rockets.